Playtronica/.github/README.md

         ![](images/branches.png)

-    2. Press on message desribing how much commits your branch ahead of main
+    2. Press on message describing how much commits your branch ahead of main

         ![](images/commits.png)